babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

     * This option defines for each profile the ability to see the resource planning of others.

+ .. compound:: **Change validated data**

+* This option defines for each profile the ability to change the validated data or not on details area.

 .. rubric:: Section: Unlock items

 * This section defines for each profile the ability to unlock any document or requirement.